A former principal, teacher, and tutor, Kenna works online as a curriculum writer and writes about educational technology.

 Salary and Benefits for Online Teachers

 When going from a brick-and-mortar classroom to working at home, you will almost certainly experience a pay cut.
-That is why you might want to limit your start at working online to part-time work.
-See if it is something you like and whether it is worth taking a cut in pay.
+That is why you might want to limit the amount of time when you start working online to part-time work.
+See if it is something you like and whether it is worth taking a pay cut.

 There are remarkable differences from school to school in salary and benefits.
 Some schools are competitive and offer wages and benefits that attract highly skilled teachers and tutors, such as Florida Virtual School (on the "References" list below).
 Other schools are not as transparent.
-You need to dig deeper and find out what prospective employers are genuinely like and what they have to offer.
+You need to dig deeper and determine what prospective employers genuinely like and what they have to offer.

 Most online schools advance equipment to teachers and offer guidance.
 Make sure you fully understand what they provide you as an online teacher working for them.

 As I mentioned before, tutoring online is an excellent method for working at home and making a decent living or supplementing your income.
 It is also ideal for teachers who enjoy teaching in the classroom and desire to earn a supplemental income by tutoring online in the early evenings or weekends.
 Tutoring lets you pick from a wide range of subjects to tutor and hours that work for you.

 If your vocation is ESL, EOSL, SAT or ACT prep, English, or mathematics, you can use technologies like Skype, FaceTime, and Zoom.

 The key to economic success as a tutor online is having enough clients.
 So you need to build up enough students to support your livelihood by yourself or with help from tutoring companies that operate as a clearinghouse.
 Below are links to some tutoring companies to decide whether or not you want to use them.